Crocsx/dev.to/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/post.part2.md

 ```

-And this is also for React, start the project and you will see the same result!
+And this is all for React.
+Start the project, and you will see the same result!

-Great, we did almost all we would like to do, but there is still some things we might want to add.
+Great, we did almost all we would like to do, but there are still some things we might want to add.
-In the last part, we will add some custom event to be dispatched in our Web Component, and add polyfill so that we can potentially use our component on old browsers.
+In the last part, we will add some custom events to be dispatched from our Web Component and add polyfill to use our component on old browsers.

-You can find the full repo here :
+You can find the entire repo here :

 [https://github.com/Crocsx](https://github.com/Crocsx/dev.to/tree/main/blog-posts/share-component-across-front-end-framework-using-nx-and-web-component/exemple/demo-shared)